 T – Tangiers

 I really do adore Tangiers.
 I find it fascinating that within 90 minutes of leaving my front door I am transported into another world (and time zone – GMT).
 Mint tea, amalou, sticky nougat, cumin, walnuts, juicy dates, harissa, olives, orange flower water… the diverse sights and smells are mind-blowing, and it never fails to excite me whenever I make the trip.
 The medina is a shopaholic’s heaven: I can never avoid returning to Spain laden with new mugs, plates, spices, olives, pots, and even rugs.
 I have built up a thorough knowledge of Tangiers through my thirst to explore new restaurants and cafés in the city and I have been so inspired by the food there that I now offer a 4 night Moroccan cookery course which includes spending a day in magical Tangiers.
-I have been working with the same local guides for years and can therefore assure you will be given this authentic experience when you book one of my day trips to Tangiers.
+I have been working with local guides for years and can therefore assure you will be given this authentic experience when you book one of my day trips to Tangiers

 V – Vinagre de Jerez (Sherry vinegar)